rgreenblatt/cs1690_handout/Weenix-Operating-System.md

 Kerber, and Shaun Verch were the major contributors for this move.
 Weenix has since moved onto QEMU, an x86 processor emulator.

-The features of Weenix now include:
+The features of Weenix included:

 -   Intelligent multitasking